 Linguistics encompasses the study of human language as a universal feature of human behavior and thinking.
-Linguists continually seek to understand the common properties of human language, the place of language in human life and society, and the ways in which language is organized to fulfill the needs of the people it serves and the function it performs.
+Linguists continually seek to understand the common properties of human language, the place of language in human life and society and the ways language is organized to fulfill the needs of the people it serves and the function it performs.

-The language studies minor provides a necessary background for students pursuing further studies in linguistics and applied linguistics.
-This minor also prepares students to work with language learners in a variety of contexts.
+The language studies minor provides a necessary background for your pursuit of advanced studies in linguistics and applied linguistics.
+This minor also prepares you to work with language learners in a variety of contexts.

 General Education Prerequisites

 |LANG-310||First and Second Language Acquisition||3|